gluethegiant/gtg-rack/README.md

 To build these rack modules, see the official [VCV Rack documentation](https://vcvrack.com/manual/Building.html).

 ## Release Notes

 v.
+1.0.5 The Audition Release (November 11, 2019)

+- Fade in automation and three fade modulation modes added to Bus Depot
+- Bus Depot fade automation time increased to 34 seconds
+- Bus Route includes on/audition buttons to easily audition or bypass send effects
+- No need to connect cables for pass through with Bus Depot (accomplished with on button)
+- Bus Route now provides a stereo mix out (easier to add fade automation before send effects and easier to add limiters or other mastering effects and visuals after Bus Route)
+- Road now includes on/audition buttons to quickly work with mix groups (with or without a Bus Depot) and to audition (solo) groups and individual mixers (thanks to browneditor for the push to implement this feature)
+- All on/audition buttons on Road and Bus Route are click free for live use
+- Filters added to post send buttons on School Bus Mixer and Metro City Bus Mixer to remove clicks during live use
+- Minor visual improvements to some panels

+v.
 1.0.4 The Halloween Release (October 31, 2019)